yfaway/zone-apis/README.md

 retrieved using that naming convention.
 This works but as there is not sufficient abstraction, the rules are highly coupled to the naming pattern.

 The [Zone API](https://github.com/yfaway/zone-apis) provides another approach.
-It provides a layer above the devices / sensors.
+It is a layer above the devices / sensors.
 Each [ZoneManager](https://github.com/yfaway/zone-apis/blob/master/src/zone_api/core/immutable_zone_manager.py)
 (i.e. a house) contains multiple [zones](https://github.com/yfaway/zone-apis/blob/master/src/zone_api/core/zone.py)
 (i.e. rooms), and each zone contains multiple [devices](https://github.com/yfaway/zone-apis/tree/master/src/zone_api/core/devices).